-Lake Bled has to be one of the most spellbinding places in Slovenia, if not Europe.
-This incredibly scenic lake near the Alps looks too good to be real.
-With an island church, clifftop castle, and epic mountain backdrop, you’re sure to find more than enough activities here to keep you entertained.
-When visiting Ljubljana, it’s easy to make your first trip to Lake Bled as either a day trip, or as a place to spend the night, given how close the two are.
-These tips for traveling to Lake Bled will tell you everything you need to know to have a great time exploring this fairytale spot.
+Lake Bled has to be one of the most spellbinding places in all of Europe, let alone Slovenia.
+This incredibly scenic lake near the Alps looks too good to be real, with its island church, clifftop castle, and epic mountain backdrop.
+You’ll find more than enough activities here to keep you entertained.

-Before we get to our travel tips for Lake Bled, you’re sure to find a bit of background on the area useful.
-Lake Bled is found in the northwestern corner of Slovenia, nestled in between the Alps to the north, and Triglav National Park to the west.
-As a sub-alpine lake, it’s no wonder the lake’s water is unbelievably crystal clear even though the lake is almost 30 meters deep.
-Around the lake, you’ll find rolling hills covered in a combination of forest and rural countryside.
-As for the people, Lake Bled was first settled by the Slavs in the 7th century.
+Before we get to our traveling tips for Lake Bled, let’s cover a bit of background for the area.
+Lake Bled is in the northwestern corner of Slovenia, nestled near the Alps to the north and Triglav National Park to the west.
+As a sub-Alpine lake, the water remains unbelievably clear despite being 30 meters deep.
+Around it are rolling hills covered in a combination of forest and rural countryside.
+The area has been settled since the Slavs first came to the region in the seventh century.

 Best Time to Visit Lake Bled

-Working out the best time to visit Lake Bled will mostly depend on what you want to do while you’re there and what you want the scenery to look like.
-Each season has its own effect on Lake Bled, but no matter what, it always stays beautiful.
-Due to its location near the Alps, winter in Lake Bled brings with it plenty of snow.
-It’s common for the lake to freeze over, which means no paddling around in boats, but Lake Bled does look like a winter wonderland with a dusting of white snow.
+The best time to visit Lake Bled mostly depends on what you plan to do there and the scenery you want.
+Each season has its own effect on the lake, but it always stays beautiful.
+Given its location near the Alps, winter brings plenty of snow to Lake Bled.
+It’s common for the lake to freeze over, which means no paddling around in boats, but it looks like a winter wonderland when dusted in snow.

-Summer on the other hand brings blue skies and warm days.
-Thankfully there’s plenty of shade within the surrounding forest and you can always cool off with a swim in the lake itself.
+Summer brings blue skies and warm days to the lake.
+Thankfully, there’s plenty of shade in the surrounding forest, and you can always cool off with a swim.
 Of course, this is when Lake Bled is at its busiest.
-The happy middle-ground for sightseeing is late spring and early autumn when you’ll find pleasant weather, snow capped mountains in the distance, and a nice lush green forest.
+The happy middle ground for sightseeing is late spring and early autumn, when you’ll get pleasant weather, snow-capped mountains in the distance, and a perfectly green forest.

-Slovenia isn’t a large country, so you’ll find that planning a trip to Lake Bled, even as a day trip, isn’t difficult.
-Lake Bled is roughly 32 miles, or 52 kilometers, from the city of Ljubljana, making it a manageable journey.
-To get to Lake Bled from Ljubljana, you have a number of options open to you.
+Slovenia isn’t a large country, so planning a trip to Lake Bled isn’t difficult, even as a day trip from Ljubljana.
+Lake Bled is roughly 52 kilometers (32 miles) from the city, making it a manageable journey.
+To get to Lake Bled from Ljubljana, you can take a guided tour, a car, or public transport.

 1. On a Guided Tour

-Since it’s one of Slovenia’s most popular and iconic destinations, a common way to travel to Lake Bled is with a guided tour.
-Tours typically run between 6 and 10 hours, depending on what is included, but effectively, most tours are a full day trip.
-Often Lake Bled tours are combined with other attractions in Slovenia like Postojna Cave, Lake Bohinj, or Triglav National Park.
+As it’s one of Slovenia’s most popular and iconic destinations, a common way to travel to Lake Bled is with a guided tour.
+This is effectively a full-day trip, as tours typically run six to 10 hours, depending on what else they include.
+Lake Bled tours are often combined with other attractions in Slovenia, such as Postojna Cave, Lake Bohinj, and Triglav National Park.

-If you want to visit Lake Bled on a guided tour, this Bled tour from Ljubljana comes highly recommended.
+If you want to visit Lake Bled on a guided tour, we highly recommend this Bled tour from Ljubljana.

 2. By Car

-Driving yourself around always offers the most freedom when traveling, as you can arrive and leave when you like.
-The drive from Ljubljana to Lake Bled will take about 40 minutes to an hour.
-Once you arrive, you can park in the large public car park outside the Bled Sports Hall in the center of town, as well as in several other spots nearby.
+Driving yourself around on a trip usually offers the most freedom, as you can arrive and leave whenever you like.
+The drive from Ljubljana to Lake Bled generally takes 40 minutes to an hour.
+There’s a large public parking area outside the Bled Sports Hall in the center of town, as well as several other parking spots nearby.

 3. By Public Transport

-If you are visiting Lake Bled by public transport, your best choice is to take the bus with Alpetour which will drop you off a few hundred meters from the center of town.
-The bus takes 1 hour and costs around €6 one-way.
+Your best bet to visit Lake Bled by public transport is to take the Alpetour bus, which will drop you off a few hundred meters from the Bled town center.
+The ride takes an hour and costs around €6 (about $6.50) each way.

-Starting off easy – a great way to get a sense of Lake Bled is by simply walking around it.
-With roads and trails running in a complete loop around Lake Bled, one of the best ways to see it in its entirety is by taking a lap around.
-The walk goes for 6 km or 3.7 miles, and while it alternates between shady forest and open areas, you’ll always have a great view of the lake.
+A great way to get a sense of Lake Bled is by simply walking around it.
+You can see it completely by taking one of the roads or trails that run a complete loop around the lake.
+The 6-kilometer walk fluctuates between shady forest and open areas, but you’ll always have a great view of the lake.

-For those with accessibility concerns, the path around the lake is mostly flat with gentle inclines, alternating between paved and gravel trails.
-It is important to note that while you can drive right along the lake on its southern side, the road to the north doesn’t follow the lake.
+For those with accessibility concerns, the walking route around the lake is mostly flat with some gentle inclines, alternating between sealed and gravel trails.
+You can also drive right along the lake on its southern side, but the road to the north doesn’t follow the lake.

-Perhaps the attraction that Lake Bled is most known for is the small island that is home to the Pilgrimage Church of the Assumption of Maria.
-Alone in the middle of the lake, the sight of this little island church on Lake Bled is part of what makes it such a magical destination.
+Perhaps the attraction Lake Bled is most known for is the small island where you’ll find the Pilgrimage Church of the Assumption of Mary.
+Floating alone out in the middle of the water, this little island church is part of what makes Lake Bled such a magical destination.

-Set amongst the island’s trees, what stands out the most is the church’s belfry, and the 99 step staircase down that seems to descend into the water.
 The church was built in the 15th century to replace a pagan temple to the local goddess of love.
-No surprise then that the island is home to several local legends, including that a wish will be granted if you ring the church’s bell three times.
+Standing out among the island’s trees are the church’s belfry and the 99-step staircase that seems to descend into the water.
+Local legend has it that your wish will be granted if you ring the church’s bell three times!

-Even though there are plenty of great viewpoints in Lake Bled, they often don’t quite capture all of its qualities.
-One of the best Lake Bled travel tips out there is to head for the Mala Osojnica viewpoint because from there you can see everything!
-This hill on the southwest corner of the lake offers views right over Lake Bled, including the island church and castle all the way to the Alps.
+There are plenty of great viewpoints around Lake Bled, but they don’t all capture its many features.
+One of the best Lake Bled travel tips is to head for Mala Osojnica, because that’s where you can see everything!
+This hill to the southwest offers views right over the lake, including the island church and Bled Castle, all the way to the Alps.

-The only catch is that it’s a steep hike up the hill if you head straight up to Mala Osojnica.
-A gentler approach is to go from the Bled Campground up to Mount Ojstrica, and then across to the lookout.
-Either approach should take around one hour return from the Bled Campground.
+The catch is that it’s a steep hike if you head straight up to Mala Osojnica.
+A gentler approach is to go from Camping Bled up to Mount Ojstrica and then walk across to the lookout.
+Either approach takes about an hour.

 What To Eat in Lake Bled

-Although it’s possible to experience Slovenian cuisine during your trip to Lake Bled, the area isn’t known for any sort of fancy culinary concoction.
-Actually, in the realm of food, Lake Bled is best known for its delicious kremšnita, otherwise known as the Bled Cream Cake.
-The cream cake is a dessert made from layers of puff pastry, custard cream, and whipped cream.
-It’ll be hard not to go back for a second for any of those who have a sweet tooth, which isn’t such a bad idea if you’re somewhere like the Park Restaurant and Cafe where they have chocolate fruit versions of the cream cake too.
+While you can experience Slovenian cuisine during your trip to Lake Bled, the area isn’t known for any fancy culinary concoction.
+In the realm of food, Bled is best known for its delicious kremšnita (cream cake), a dessert made from layers of puff pastry, custard, and whipped cream.
+If you have a sweet tooth, you’ll probably want a second helping – which isn’t a bad idea at the Park Restaurant and Cafe, which also has chocolate and fruit versions of the cake.

-Plucked from a fairytale, you won’t regret a visit to Lake Bled, one of Slovenia’s best destinations.
-Hopefully, these travel tips for visiting Lake Bled will help you make the most of your time there because this is one trip you’re sure to remember!
+You won’t regret a visit to Lake Bled, one of Slovenia’s best destinations and a scene straight out of a fairy tale.
+We hope these travel tips for visiting Lake Bled will help you make the most of your time, because this is one trip you’re sure to remember.